microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - `focusColumnIndex`
 The index of the column that will receive focus the next time the grid is focused.
 This value changes as focus moves to different rows within the grid.
 Changing this value when focus is already within the grid moves focus to the specified column.

+- `selectedRowIndexes`
+The currently selected rows.
+Authors may set or get the current selection via this property.

 *Slots:*
 - `default`
 Custom generated rows can be placed here